 The first wine of this group.
 I’m part surprised that the nose is of fine and clean fruit with a pretty and saline oak complexity – I’m sure, given other Mortet wines of this era, that it would have been more oak than I really wanted when younger, but today it’s lovely.
 Wide across the palate with a good easy and surprisingly primary fruit, nice energy: Versus the La Romanée it’s a little simple but it’s simply à point!
 Very tasty wine, and one that you might expect could last well in the cellar as there is no real complexity here today.

 Wide aromas, not so much volume or depth but really complex with an engaging freshness.
 Big in the mouth, full of flavour, really complex, saline – actually über-complex.
-It’s a young wine, a captivating wine, I can’t explain Coates diminishing scores but I find this a great, fresh and young wine – it could live for many, many years – if only I had more – and slowly a little violets action on the nose too.
-Simply excellent wine that changes so slowly and impressively in the glass that there is clearly another 20 years of improvement to be had here – but it was my only one!
+It’s a young wine, a captivating wine, I can’t explain Coates diminishing scores but I find this a great, fresh and young wine – it could live for many, many years – and slowly a little violets action on the nose too.
+Simply excellent wine that changes so slowly and impressively in the glass that there is clearly another 20 years of improvement to be had here – two more wait in the cellar!
 Bravo!

 1997 Bouchard Père et Fils, Le Corton